 - 6.4.5 Prepare a Planned Maintenance Programme, identifying major building components which are due to reach the end of their expected life span and will soon require to be replaced.
-Components include kitchens, bathrooms, windows, doors and boilers etc. - 6.4.6 Regularly review these programmes in conjunction with life cycle costing information and stock condition survey findings - 6.4.7 Ensure sufficient funding is available to finance the provision of planned maintenance, including updating life cycle costings. - 6.4.8 Monitor costs associated with planned maintenance (large component replacement) works, to ensure that, in the medium to long term, the Association has sufficient future funds available.
+Components include kitchens, bathrooms, windows, doors and boilers etc. - 6.4.6 Regularly review these programmes in conjunction with life cycle costing information and stock condition survey findings - 6.4.7 Along with the Finance Consultant/Team ensure sufficient funding is available to finance the provision of planned maintenance, including updating life cycle costings. - 6.4.8 Monitor costs associated with planned maintenance (large component replacement) works, to ensure that, in the medium to long term, the Association has sufficient future funds available.